 Mister D: Can you tell my readers a little about the process of fitting the footage to the song?

 Flip: I just wanted to convey the themes of the song, and honor Peggy Lee, and Bette’s touching interpretation.
 It all started with finding that sequence of Peggy Lee opening the gift of the white fur coat.
 That just floored everyone.

 Mister D: What is the significance of the painting at the end of that video?

-Mister D: What was your criteria for picking the images of Ms. Lee for the DVD?
+Mister D: Well, I just loved it.
+What were your criteria for picking the images of Ms. Lee for the DVD?

 Mister D: Did Bette view any of the Peggy Lee footage before recording/filming any of her sessions?

 Mister D: Did Bette have any involvement in choosing any of the Peggy Lee footage used?

 Flip: She offered comments on what I showed her during the editing process, and it was her and album executive producer Jay Landers’ suggestion that we also include images of Miss Lee in her glam performance mode to give contrast to the candid home movie footage.